 While the end of hyperinflation in 2009 had positive effects on food availability in the marketplace, Zimbabwe continues to battle poor liquidity and high unemployment rates.
 Despite some progress, challenges remain in attracting large-scale investment.

-The 2012 Zimbabwe Vulnerability Assessment Committee (ZimVAC), which estimates the nation’s annual food insecurity levels, predicts that more than 1.6 million Zimbabweans will be unable to access sufficient food during the peak hunger period, January – March 2013.
-This is the highest level of food insecurity in the past three years.
-WFP is responding with a Seasonal Targeted Assistance programme to help food-insecure households in 40 of the country’s 60 rural districts.
-Meanwhile, WFP continues to implement its year-round health and nutrition and social safety net programmes.
-These include support to malnourished HIV/AIDS and TB patients and their households, pregnant and nursing mothers, children under five, home-based care patients, and forced migrants from neighboring countries.
+The 2013 Zimbabwe Vulnerability Assessment Committee (ZimVAC) rural livelihoods report, which estimates food insecurity levels, predicts that 2.2 million Zimbabweans will be unable to access sufficient food during the peak hunger period, January – March 2014.
+This is the highest level of food insecurity since 2009.
+WFP is responding with a Seasonal Targeted Assistance programme to help food-insecure households in the worst-affected areas.
+The rising food insecurity levels are due to a combination of factors, including weather conditions, the high cost or lack of availability of fertilisers and seeds, and rising food prices due to another poor harvest.

 Meanwhile, WFP continues to implement its year-round Health and Nutrition programme which supports malnourished HIV/AIDS and TB patients and their households; pregnant and nursing mothers; and children under five years of age.
 WFP is also implementing a Food for Assets programme whereby community members receive food while creating assets - irrigation schemes or deep wells - that improve their ability to cope with recurrent drought and other such shocks.